 Depo-provera: The shot carries a black box warning on loss of bone mineral density.
 However, recent studies show the bone loss is reversible, so the warning is actually out of date now.

-Ortho Evra: The patch carries an old-style black box warning about smoking, venous thromboembolism risks, and the serum spike of ethinyl estradiol that occurs when the patch is first applied.
+Xulane and Ortho Evra: The patch carries an old-style black box warning about smoking, venous thromboembolism risks, and the serum spike of ethinyl estradiol that occurs when the patch is first applied.

 Yaz: This combined pill carries a black box warning about on smoking, as well as new warnings about drospirenone and venous thromboembolism risks.
 Check out our black box section above for info on other pills containing drospirenone.